SalmaSadiki-UI/market-abuse-surveillance-analytics/README.md

 ## AI Use

-AI was used as a learning and productivity tool for guidance, debugging, syntax support and review.
+AI tools were used selectively for learning support, debugging and refining parts of the workflow.

-The analysis, interpretation and final conclusions were manually reviewed and validated.
+All analysis steps, outputs and conclusions were reviewed and checked before being included in the final project.

 ## Project Structure